uavos/apx-gcs/docs/pages/sim.md

 ## Notes

-- X-plane and simulated autopilot exchange data via x-plane **plugin** and TCP/IP network.
-The plugin and aircraft models are installed automatically by the GCS when you launch the simulation from the menu.
+- X-plane and [simulated autopilot](/hw/sim) exchange data via x-plane [plugin](https://github.com/uavos/apx-gcs/tree/main/src/Plugins/System/Simulator/xplane) and TCP/IP network.
+The plugin binary and aircraft models resorces are installed automatically by the GCS when you launch the simulation from the GCS menu.

 ## Telemetry sample replay